rayhanFazal/IP_to_location/README.md

 # IP_to_location

-A responsive website that determines the location of a given IP address.
+A simple responsive website that determines the location of a given IP address.